 There are more and more people who suffer from allergies and it can be life-threatening if the first responders do not know that.
 Examples of allergies are:

 - Bee stings

-Mental health can not been seen on the outside in many cases.
+Mental health can not be seen on the outside in many cases.
 That is why I included this group.
 Examples of Mental illnesses are:

 It makes sense that all your current medication should be included in your medical bracelet.
-Here are some medicine you should include.
+Here are some medicines you should include.